Mushrooms: Everything You Need to Know

 Sometimes called baby portobello, cremini mushrooms are mild in flavor, and taste great in a number of dishes.

-Enoki mushrooms are white with long stems and one of the most unusual looking.
+Enoki mushrooms are white with long stems and are one of the most unusual looking.
 But don’t worry, they taste great.
 They are sometimes used as a substitute for noodles because of their texture and appearance.

 The Lion’s Mane mushrooms have a fur-like appearance and are mostly used in Asian cuisine.
 These mushrooms have a strong and meaty flavor.